hbkworld/streaming-spec/dimensions.md

 - params: An array of objects each desribing a dimension.
-- dimension id: There is a fixed id for each dimension of a signal.
+- value dimension id: There is a fixed id for each value dimension of a signal.
 - name: Name of the dimension (i.e. voltage, sound level, time)
 - valueType: Describes the data type of the dimension (i.e. a number format ("u8", "u32", "s32", "u64", "s64", "real32", "real64"), time (We talked about this in prior sessions), other known types)
 - unit: Unit of the dimension (Out of scope of this document)